 Cleveland continued to take care of business in their 1 PM start, getting home runs from Thome, Manny, Lofton and Sandy Alomar in an easy 11-4 win.
 Now it was time to watch what happened in Anaheim.

 The Mariners and Angels went to the seventh inning tied 2-2, but Seattle broke out for three runs, won 5-2 and grabbed the last playoff spot.
-By the standards of today, Cleveland would have had the second wild-card and simply flown west for the one-game playoff.
+By the standards of today, Cleveland would have been in the postseason.
 By the standards of 2000, they packed up for the year.

 It was still a good season.
 Cleveland hit the 90-win threshold, something they hadn’t always done while winning division titles.
 But this season was the first crack on their control of the AL Central.
 They got back on top in 2001 and returned to the playoffs, but moved into rebuild mode two years later.